oblinger/HookAnchorApp/AT/@Theo Enns.md

 - L5 own a feature, not strategy
 - L6 influence across multiple groups; front line interacting w other groups
 		    - strategy with their group; mentoring; hiring; growth members and team
-		    - scope: influence multiple grups within a product
+		    - scope: influence multiple groups within a product
-- L7 influence across multiple products.  over whole product and some others
+- L7 influence across multiple products.  over a whole product and some others
-		- 40-60 under them.   (
+		- 40-60 under them.
-		- principle engineer  (hard part of code, or sys architech; )
+		- principle engineer  (hard part of code, or sys architect)
 			- large strategic impact; referees in org
-		- need to align w/ corp culture from day one.
+		- need to align w/ corp culture from day one

 #### THEO: